-Have you tried finding an easy-to-understand list of what receipt printers work with Square Reader and POS app?
+Have you tried finding an easy-to-understand list of what receipt printers work with Square?
 It’s tough.
-But we’ve done the legwork for you and compiled all the Square receipt printers available for iOS and Android devices, explaining how they work.
+But we’ve done the legwork for you and compiled all the Square receipt printers available, along with how they work.

-In short, there are only two Bluetooth printers (i.e. mobile printers) that are still manufactured, and a lot more desktop receipt printers.
-We also list discontinued models, which you may be able to find secondhand or even in a few online shops.
+In short, there are only three Bluetooth printers (i.e. mobile printers) still manufactured and a lot more desktop receipt printers.
+We also list discontinued models, which you may be able to find secondhand or in a few online shops.

-All except for a few use heat technology to print on thermal paper, so no ink is required.
-Prices vary, but you can expect to pay around £200-£450 for a mobile printer and £130-£600 for a stationary model, all including VAT.
+All except for the few kitchen printers use heat technology to print on thermal paper, so no ink is required.
+Prices vary, expect to pay around £200-£450 for a mobile printer and £130-£600 for a stationary model, including VAT.

 Mobile receipt printers

-Only Star Micronics produces mobile printers that work with Square.
-They all work via Bluetooth, i.e. your mobile device running the Square Point of Sale (previously called Square Register) app syncs wirelessly with the printer after the initial pairing through the app.
-Common to these Bluetooth printers is the portability, as they are small enough to be carried around easily.
+Star Micronics and Epson produce a few mobile printers that work with Square.
+Common to these printers is the portability, as they are small enough to be carried around easily.

 Star Micronics SM-S230i – highest performance